JAlcocerT/JAlcocerT/content/blog/z_fmcg.md

 * **Speed and Agility**: The systems provide a framework for rapid response.
 If the DRP system detects a sudden surge in demand in a specific region, it can quickly signal the MRP system to adjust the production schedule to meet the new requirement.
 * **Inventory Optimization**: Together, MRP and DRP help maintain lean inventory levels across the entire supply chain, from raw materials to finished goods, without compromising customer service.

+### Whats Horeca

+**HORECA** is an acronym that stands for **HOtels, REstaurants, and CAtering/Cafés**.
+It refers to the entire hospitality and food service industry.

+It encompasses a wide range of businesses that provide food, beverages, and accommodation to consumers, including:

+* **Hotels:** From budget motels to luxury resorts.
+* **Restaurants:** Everything from fast-food outlets to fine dining establishments.
+* **Cafés:** Including coffee shops, bars, and pubs.
+* **Catering Services:** Businesses that provide food and beverage services for events, parties, and weddings.

+**Is it some type of FMCG sales?**

+Yes, HORECA is a significant **sales channel for Fast-Moving Consumer Goods (FMCG)**.

+FMCG companies produce everyday essentials that are sold quickly and at relatively low prices (e.g., food, beverages, toiletries, cleaning supplies).
+The HORECA sector relies heavily on FMCG products for its operations.

+Here's how HORECA relates to FMCG sales:

+* **Hotels** use FMCGs like toiletries for guest rooms, mini-bar snacks and beverages, breakfast cereals, coffee, etc.
+* **Restaurants** purchase a wide array of FMCG products, including cooking essentials (spices, oils, sauces), packaged convenience foods, and various beverages.
+* **Cafés** rely on FMCG brands for coffee beans, tea leaves, dairy products, baked goods, and other snacks.
+* **Catering services** also need a steady supply of FMCG goods, from bottled water to ingredients for meals.

+Therefore, while HORECA itself is an industry (hospitality and food service), it acts as a crucial business-to-business (B2B) channel for FMCG manufacturers and distributors.
+FMCG companies often tailor their products and sales strategies to meet the specific needs of the HORECA sector, which differs significantly from traditional retail channels.

 ---